Abiotic Factor

 • The atmosphere is excellent.
 I found myself creeping around totally absorbed in the deserted offices

-• Wide variety of materials and crafting stations
+• Huge variety of materials and crafting stations

 • Loads of different skills to train